Fast-64/fast64/README.md

     -   Otherwise, the anim list index is usually 0.

 For exporting:
+-   Make sure 'Set Anim List Entry' is checked.
 -   Copy the addresses of the 27 command, which is the first number before the slash on that line.
 -   Optionally do the same for the 28 command, which may not exist.
+-   If a 28 command exists, then the second byte will be the anim list index.
+-   Otherwise, the anim list index is usually 0.

 Select an armature for the animation, and press 'Import/Export animation'.
 Note that the armature's root 0x13 (i.e. regular) bone must be named 'root'.